gkbamrah/console-game/README.md

-simple rock paper scissors game made using javascript
+rock paper scissors game made using javascript, html, and css